tarwn/lessthandot-hugo/blogs/content/posts/2012-10-04-getting-remote-disk-information-with.md

   <a href="/wp-content/uploads/users/axel8s/PSDiskInfo1.PNG?mtime=1349357595"><img alt="" src="/wp-content/uploads/users/axel8s/PSDiskInfo1.PNG?mtime=1349357595" width="232" height="536" /></a>
 </div>

-As you can see, the requested information is there and if I only need to do this just once it&#8217;s fine but I&#8217;m going to need this information several times on different servers so let’s make the result more user friendly.
+As you can see, the requested information is there and if I only need to do this just once it's fine but I'm going to need this information several times on different servers so let’s make the result more user friendly.

-First things first, let&#8217;s just select the data I need, with a pipe I pass the input from the Get-WmiObject to the second part of my command and there I use the Select-Object to specify the object that I want:
+First things first, let's just select the data I need, with a pipe I pass the input from the Get-WmiObject to the second part of my command and there I use the Select-Object to specify the object that I want:

 ```PowerShell
 Get-WmiObject win32_logicaldisk -computer <computername> | select-object DeviceID, VolumeName,Size,FreeSpace